woodybury/rn-emoji-picker/README.md

 ### Super light weight 🪶

-6.45 kB un-compiled if using an asset loader for the emoji json (recommended)
+6.45 kB if using an asset loader for the emoji json (recommended)

 ### Zer0 dependencies 🚫 👶